astronomer/docs/astro/deploy-code.md

 To validate your code before deploying it to Astro, you can run `astro deploy --pytest`.
 Adding the `--pytest` flag makes the CLI run all tests in your project's `tests` directory using [Pytest](https://docs.pytest.org/en/7.0.x/contents.html).
 If any of these tests fail, your code deploy will also fail.
 This can help you prevent your team from deploying DAGs to Astro that aren't production-grade.

-For more information about using Pytest, see [Test and Troubleshoot](test-and-troubleshoot-locally.md#test-dags-locally-with-pytest).
+For more information about using Pytest, see [Test and troubleshoot locally](test-and-troubleshoot-locally.md#test-dags-locally-with-pytest).

 :::